Skip to content

 • Each sale — the sale detail page shows your net earnings and payout date for that specific order.

-• Future: downloadable statement — we're building a year-by-year export so you can pull a clean record for any tax year at any time.
+• Future: downloadable statement — we're building a year-by-year export so you can pull a clean record for any tax year.

 For most sellers — those clearing out their own wardrobes — this is unlikely to affect your tax position at all.
-But it's worth knowing the right figure regardless.
-If you're selling regularly or think you may be classed as a trader, our guide on tax on selling clothes in the UK covers when tax actually applies, and what HMRC looks for.
+But it's worth knowing the right figure.
+If you're selling regularly or think you may be classed as a trader, our guide on tax on selling clothes in the UK covers when tax actually applies.

 See your earnings clearly